What is organ donation?

 Can I choose the person to get the organs?

-No. There are strict rules for selecting recipient based on the best match and need for the organ.
+No. There are strict rules for who will receive the organ.
+The person who will benefit from the donations is selected based on the best match and need for the organ.

 What support will my family get?

-The donation process can be stopped at any point by the immediate family in the event of having changed your mind.
+The donation process can be stopped at any point by the immediate family if you change your mind.

 How do I register to be a donor?

-The Australian Organ Donor Register is a national register for you to record your decision about Organ donation for transplantation.
-You can register an intent to donate from the age of 16 years and fully register from the age of 18 years.
+The Australian Organ Donor Register is a national register for you to record your decision about Organ donation.
+You can register that you want to donate your organs from the age of 16 years and fully register from the age of 18 years.
 It is very important to discuss this decision with your family so they know your wishes.

 You can register your decision at: www.donorregister.gov.au